MoserMichael/dockerdashphp/README.md

 # docker dashboard / web application

 This program provides a browser based UI for working with a local docker installation.
 For this you will need to start a web server, that runs on the same machine as the docker engine.
-The UI displays the running containers and existing images in a table, allows to inspect entries and view container logs & errors.
+The UI displays the running containers and existing images in a table, allows to inspect entries and view container logs & errors, as well as many other things.
-You can also attach and run a shell inside a running container, the shell will run in the browser window, as well as many other things.
+You can also attach and run a shell inside a running container, and all of the UI is running in a browser window.

-The server runs on OSX and Linux and on Windows with the Linux subsystem
+The server runs on OSX, Linux and on Windows with the Linux subsystem

 ## Running the server in a docker